NEU-FileWallet/file-wallet-gateway/README.md

 # file-wallet-gateway

-This is a temporary soultion to the dependency conflict between hyperledger fabric node sdk and ipfs node sdk.
+This is a temporary solution to the dependency conflict between hyperledger fabric node SDK and ipfs node SDK.
+The FileWallet desktop client can connect to the fabric network with the help of this gateway.